-All Orchestration-related functionality is categorized by Functional Module as described in the Genesys 8.0 SCXML Technical Reference document referenced in Table 2.
+All Orchestration-related functionality is categorized by Functional Module as described in the Genesys 8.1 SCXML Technical Reference document that is listed in Table 2.
 The preceding example uses the Queue Functional Module.
+The namespace definition of the Queue Functional Module that is used in the preceding application is the following: